The average American home has over 100 different species of bugs living inside.

 1. Start With Your Home’s Exterior

-The first step towards spider control is not giving them access into your house.
+The first step towards spider control is not giving them access to your house.

 Start by sealing any cracks or holes found on the exterior of your home.
 Look for openings near your vents, pipes, windows, and doors.
 Use caulk in these small openings and cracks.
 Use a latex-based caulk so that you can paint over it to match the exterior of your home.